 Items We Eat in Portions

 I decant items we eat in small portions, like rice.
-We use one cup of rice at a time.
+We use one to two cups of dried rice at a time.
 A 5-pound bag of rice is unwieldy.
 It’s much more likely to spill, not fully seal, or take up a lot of extra space.
 Portioning a few cups of rice into a glass canister in my pantry allows me to dip into that canister a few times a month to make my rice.

 Have you heard the saying, “Out of sight, out of mind”?
 The opposite also holds true.
 When something is visible and accessible, it’s more likely to get your attention.
 For this reason, I like to decant healthy snack options in my pantry for my kids—such as almonds and granola.
 We keep the less healthy snacks in opaque bins.